aforward/writing/blog/oh-the-apis-opencamps-2017.md

 end
 ```

-The last function matches a list again, but here it’s not the content-type, so we want to check the rest of the list.
+The last function matches a list again, but here it's not the content-type, so we want to check the rest of the list.

 ```elixir
 def content_type([_ | t]) do: content_type(t)